danielwang/aemo-gel-site/docs/components/miscellaneous/empty-state.md

 > Empty and error states in an app occur when there is either no data to display or when the user encounters an error.
 Despite being challenging, these situations present excellent opportunities to communicate what the user would see with data and offer helpful advice on what to do next.

+## Page level states

+Page level illustrations are when there are no data to be displayed in the entire page or there has been a service error that restricts the user from successfully applying an action.
+Page level illustrations are categorized into two different categories.
+* Empty state
+* Error state

 <!-- *************** Empty state section *************** -->